 |Mahu Surfer showcases a handsome, sexy hero who struggles to overcome personal troubles and makes private sacrifices for the public good.
 Throw in an exotic tropical locale, plenty of aloha spirit and a dash of surf culture, as well as a slam-bang ending that puts Kimo and the people he cares about in danger, and you've got the makings of a page-turning mystery.

-Click here to buy Mahu Surfer at Amazon.com or here to buy the e-book from MLR in any format.
+Click here to buy Mahu Surfer at Amazon.com or here for other e-retailers.

 |Kimo Kanapa'aka's world turns upside down in Mahu.
 At 32, the hero of